 Wide Excision Surgery with Skin Graft or Flap:

 Note: It does not matter how deep or how large the surgery area is, skin grafts or flaps are NOT needed unless medically necessary, please discuss with your surgeon.

-There are very specific medical circumstances (sometimes in the anal area or vagina area) where a graft or flap needed and are only for cosmetic reasons.
+There are very specific medical circumstances (sometimes in the anal area or vaginal area) where a graft or flap may be needed and are usually only for cosmetic reasons.
 Grafts or flaps are not ideal for HS patients.
 The drawbacks to this surgery include that the skin grafts or flap do not take, there is additional unnecessary surgery, longer recovery at donor site, higher high risk for secondary complications and a higher rate for recurrence as opposed to other methods.

-Gland removal is not necessary and not needed unless tunneling has become severe enough that it is affecting your glands and it is necessary.
 HS is not considered a gland disease.
+Gland removal is not necessary and not needed unless tunneling has become severe enough that it is affecting your glands making it necessary (unusual).
 There is no guarantee it will help your HS or boost your chances of success by getting your glands removed.

 Written by Denise Panter-Fixsen